 Do you have a skin rash?
 If you do, you might have celiac disease.
 The “official” name of the skin condition is dermatitis herpetiformis (DH) and common symptoms include blistering skin and severe itching.
-DH is sometimes referred to as a gluten rash.
+DH is sometimes referred to as a 'gluten rash' or 'celiac rash'.

 DH is a chronic condition, meaning that it can persist for a very long time.
 If you have celiac disease, this does not necessarily mean that you are going to develop DH.
 However, if you do, you are likely to get it around your joints, such as your elbows and knees, as well as around your buttocks.

-The rash can also appear on other parts of the body, including the neck, face or groin area.
-In some cases, DH can affect the enamel on teeth.
+The rash can also appear on other parts of the body, including the neck, face, groin and legs:

-DH is typically symmetrical on the skin, so if you have it on one side of your body, it’s likely you already have, or will develop it, on the other side.
+DH is typically symmetrical on the skin, so if you have it on one side of your body, it’s likely you already have, or will develop it, on the other side of your body.
 Gluten rash also disappears spontaneously, and when it does, it may leave behind a pale or brown mark on your skin, where the pigmentation has been lost.
-It’s worth noting though that making skin contact with foods or other products containing gluten has not yet been proven to cause outbreaks of DH.
+It’s worth noting that making skin contact with foods or other products containing gluten has not yet been proven to cause outbreaks of DH.

 Who Gets Dermatitis Herpetiformis?